hhtokpinar/sqfEntity/README.md

 ## What's New?

    Added **@SqfEntityBuilderForm** annotation to generate add/edit/list view controllers and added these special controls:
+   - Validators (Required Fields, regular expression for data types)
    - DropdownList controls for related tables
-   - checkbox for bool field
+   - Checkbox for boolean fields
-   - datetime picker for datetime field
+   - DateTime picker for datetime field
-   - date picker for date field
+   - Date picker for date field

   See the application for sample use